 - 5 tablespoon maple syrup or syrup or sugar of your choice, brown sugar is fine

 - 1 tablespoon fresh ginger fine grated or fine diced, or replace with 2 teaspoons ginger powder

 - 2 tablespoon water

-- If necessary squeeze the water out of your tofu.
-Some tofu brands only need a little pat with a tea towel or kitchen paper while others may need a plate gently pressed on top of the tofu to remove excess liquid.
+- If necessary gently squeeze the water out of your tofu using some kitchen paper [see recipe notes above on tips for pressing tofu].
+[Some tofu brands are already pressed so only need a little pat with a tea towel or kitchen paper while others may need a plate gently pressed on top of the tofu to remove excess liquid.]350 gram firm tofu

-- Slice the tofu into bitesize or larger cubes.
+- Slice the tofu into bitesize or large cubes.

-- Melt the coconut oil over a medium heat.
+- Melt the coconut oil in the non-stick pan, over a medium heat.1 tablespoon coconut oil

-- Cook the tofu in the coconut oil for 10-15 minutes until the tofu is golden with crispy bits.
+- Stir-fry the tofu in the coconut oil for 10-15 minutes or until the tofu is golden with crispy bits.
 Turn over the tofu cubes frequently so that each side browns.

-- Once the tofu is ready the sauce can be added and simmered until just thick and sticky about 2-3 minutes.
+- Once the tofu is golden the satay can be added and simmered until just thick and sticky.
+This will take about 2-3 minutes.